 Homework is set on a weekly basis and this usually takes the form of either a green sheet of paper or on the Pearson Active Learn website, with problems based on work completed that week in class.

-As well as this, students have access to the MathsWatch website (www.mathswatchvle.com), a very useful tool for them to enhance their skills and plug gaps in knowledge.
+Students have access to the MathsWatch website (www.mathswatchvle.com), a very useful tool for them to enhance their skills and plug gaps in knowledge.
 It is recommended that students log in to this on a regular basis.
-Each student has their own login, which they can get from any member of staff in the Mathematics team.

 Pupil login – Forename (all lowercase with a capital first letter)

 Pupil password – (pupil date of birth written in the following format) dd/mm/yyyy